 Remove everything from the wall, including existing nails and outlet covers.
 Use your putty knife to pry away baseboards and trim.
 Then paint the wall with either a contrasting color or the same color as the shiplap panels.
 (The gaps between shiplap boards will show the wall color.)
 Prefer to let a pro handle the painting for you?
 If locally available, Five Star Painting® will paint the walls to perfection.

 3. Cut and Prep the Shiplap Boards

-Allow the plywood to breathe for approximately 48 hours.
+Allow the plywood to breathe (take it out of any packaging and let it sit) for approximately 48 hours.
+This will minimize how much the plywood will change in size after you put it on your walls.
 Then carefully measure and cut it with a table saw, parallel to the grain, to create uniform boards that are eight feet long by 5 7/8 inches wide.
 Lay a few rows out on the floor in the desired pattern to plan the rest of your cuts.
 To achieve a staggered-panel look, cut end boards that are 1, 2, 3 and 4 feet long.
 These will be lined up on one side of the wall, with 8-foot boards next to each.
 Cut end pieces to fit the other end.

-If you start to feel like you are getting in over your head or need some expert advice, you can count on the team at Mr. Handyman® if they have a location nearby.
+If you start to feel like you are getting in over your head or need some expert advice, you can count on Mr. Handyman® if they have a location nearby.

 4. Sand and Paint the Shiplap Boards